Do You Suffer From Survivor’s Guilt?

 Wanting to handle the stress of survivor's guilt (or any other stress) on your own is not a bad thing.
 However, if you are overwhelmed or symptoms worsen, it is important to seek professional help.
 Counselors and therapists are trained to recognize emotional distress and can help you learn effective coping mechanisms.

 With increased awareness about mental health and wellness, the availability of resources for care is on the rise.
 There are many options to choose from when it comes to choosing a path of wellness.
 There are in-house counseling centers that are part of larger health care corporations, private counseling centers, support groups, and online counseling options.
+Research shows that online therapy can play a powerful role in helping people process and recover from past trauma.

 For some, the decision of which resource to use is easy.
 Others may need to research different options to find the best fit.
 If you are comfortable meeting with someone in a private setting and talking in person, seeking out a counseling center or private therapist may be the best option for you.
 If you prefer to be part of a group so that you don't feel singled out, a support group is a great way to go.
 On the other hand, if you prefer more privacy and desire to have more control over when and where you talk with someone, online counseling is a great way to get the help you need.